PhilParisi/PondAutomation/README.md

 ### Outputs
 - the solenoid is programmed to open and close at intervals set in the 'Inputs' section
 - data is written to .csv files in the `/data` folder (not yet fully implemented)
-- an `cofigs/outage.csv` is created that is used for restarting the script after outages
+- a `configs/outage.csv` is created that is used for restarting the script after outages

 ## State Transition Diagram